jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 - Checks the class distribution.
 - Prepares the image paths and labels for ResNet-based ship classification.

-This notebook is mainly used for dataset inspection and preprocessing before classifier training.
+This script is mainly used for dataset inspection and preprocessing before classifier training.

 ---